Upgrade your bed with a beautiful, simple MDF headboard

 So why don’t you make an upholstered headboard yourself?
 It is a relatively simple project which will solve this problem, as well as make your bed look cosier and more aesthetically pleasing too.

-You can do this quite simply using MDF boards.
+You can do this quite simply using MDF boards cut to size.
 You do not need any particular skill or expertise, and neither do you have to have expensive tools.
 Let us outline how to go about it in a little more detail.

 First of all you will need the MDF, and a jigsaw to cut to the required shape and dimensions.